Domestic Violence 101

 As the largest provider of domestic violence services in the state of Tennessee, our staff are the regional leaders for DV education.
 This in-depth training will give you a better understanding of the crisis of domestic violence in our country, what some of the warning signs are, and the resources you have if you or someone you know ends up in an abusive situation.
 With a mix of research and anecdotal knowledge, this training will equip you to evaluate and respond comprehensively if you encounter domestic violence.

-To book a DV 101 session, contact Allison Cantway via email.
+To book a DV 101 session, contact Marissa Miciotto via email.

 Domestic Violence in Tennessee